deselmo/FBP_Calculator/README.md

 ```
 $ fbp_calculator
 ```
-or using the `fbp_calculator.pyw` file  in the repository.
+or using the `run.pyw` file  in the repository.

 ## License
 This project is licensed under the [MIT License](https://github.com/deselmo/FBP-Calculator/blob/master/LICENSE).